nickdekruijk/imageresize/README.md

 So the next time you refer to `http://domain.com/media/resized/thumbnail/images/test.jpg` the file does exist and the image is served without triggering any php/laravel code for optimal performance.

 ## Drawbacks
 There is however one disadvantage: if the original image is edited or removed the resized file will still remain the same since referring to it doesn't trigger the imageresize package.
-You will have to manually delete it or use the `php artisan imageresize:delete` command.
+You will have to manually delete it or use the `php artisan imageresize:delete` command to delete all resized images from the `media/resized` folder.